 The best place to locate the Solo Stove Bonfire is on a hard, non-combustible surface, such as a brick or stone patio.

-However, if you are looking for a portable firepit you can use on other surfaces, Solo Stove also offers an optional stand accessory, which elevates it from the ground and gives you more options where you can safely operate your firepit, such as on a deck.
+However, if you are looking for a portable firepit you can use on other surfaces, Solo Stove also offers a fire pit stand as an optional accessory, which elevates it from the ground and gives you more options where you can safely operate your firepit, such as on a deck.

 What’s the best wood to use?